 During the First World War the New Zealand military had intelligence units at brigade and battalion level.
 Each battalion had a 30-man intelligence platoon.

-Within New Zealand, Britains Royal Navy officially took over the Post Office’s Morse radio stations for the duration of the war.
-The network was used to listen for enemy electronic signals.
+In New Zealand, an Admiralty Intelligence Centre was established in Wellington.
+The Post Office’s network of Morse radio stations was used to listen for enemy electronic signals.

 New Zealand in 1914 had no civilian intelligence service.
 A small number of Police detectives were designated to keep watch on the activities of enemy aliens (people originally from countries that New Zealand was at war with), peace activists and trade union leaders who were opposed to the war.
 They looked for any signs of spying, sabotage or sedition.
 Undercover detectives attended meetings such as British-Australian peace activist Adela Pankhurst’s anti-conscription speaking tour of 1916.